 The sciences, technology, and all that makes up our modern way of life, in contrast to Plato, are directly descended from Aristotle's works.
 Although there were natural philosophers prior to Aristotle, his writings were far more comprehensive, and are the predominant foundation for all of the scientific advances made since the Renaissance.

-In fact, it can be argued that the Renaissance itself resulted from the introduction of Aristotle's writings (most of which had been thought to be lost) into Europe, brought there from Moslem lands
+In fact, it can be argued that the Renaissance itself (~1300-1600) resulted from the introduction of Aristotle's writings (most of which had been thought to be lost) into Europe, brought there from Moslem libraries and from the Byzantine Empire, primarily during the period 1000-1215, and rationalized with Christianity by Thomas Aquinas about 1275.

-Before that time, the only works of Aristotle known and taught in Europe were those which had been translated from the Greek into Latin by Boethius, 477 AD - 524 AD: Categories, On Interpretation, Prior Analytics, Topics, and Sophistical Refutations.
+Aristotle's works had been absent in the European part of the Roman Empire, and did not survive Rome's fall in 476.
+The only works of Aristotle known and taught during Europe's Dark Ages were those translated from the Greek into Latin by Boethius, 477 AD - 524 AD: Categories, On Interpretation, Prior Analytics, Topics, and Sophistical Refutations about 16% of the total.

-The works of Aristotle and the other natural philosophers of Classical Greece had also sparked the Islamic Golden Age, from about 760 until its total desttruction in 1258 by the Mongol invasion, after which the Islamic world sank into its own revelation-based dark ages of savagery and barbarism.
-It has remained in that state to this day, except in those locales which have been influenced by the reintroduction of rational thought from Europe and America.
+The works of Aristotle and the other natural philosophers of Classical Greece had been preserved and studied by the Moslems from about 760, sparking the Islamic Golden Age.
+That came to an end with its total destruction in 1258 by the Mongol invasion, after which the Islamic world sank into its own anti-reason, revelation-based dark ages of savagery and barbarism.
+It has remained in that state to the present day, except in those locales which have been influenced to various degrees by the reintroduction of rational thought imported from "Western" culture.

-Immediately in front of and below her, holding a writing slate, is Archimedes, 287 BC - 212 BC, the greatest Mathemtician of the Classical period, and credited by Galileo, 1564-1642, and Newton, 1643-1727, as the foundation for their own mathematical achievements, after interest in science was restored and scientific progress began to reemerge during the later part of the Renaissance period in spite of Christian persecution of Galileo and others.
+Immediately in front of and below her, holding a writing slate, is Archimedes, 287 BC - 212 BC, the greatest Mathemtician of the Classical period, and credited by Galileo, 1564-1642, and Newton, 1643-1727, as the foundation for their own mathematical achievements, after interest in science was restored and scientific progress began to reemerge and resume during the later part of the Renaissance period in spite of Christian persecution of Galileo and a number of others.